 Psychology Major (M)

-The mission of the Psychology program is to increase the awareness of the boundaries and applications of psychology, foster intellectual development and problem solving, and encourage students to serve others within the context of Christian faith.
+The vision of the Psychology department is to increase the awareness of the boundaries and applications of psychology, foster intellectual development and problem solving, and encourage students to serve others within the context of Christian faith.
 The Psychology program is committed to cultivating multicultural awareness and appreciation for the magnificence of God viewed through human diversity.
 The program prepares students to pursue helping professions and/or graduate study.

 Psychologists find great meaning in helping other people build lives of wellness and emotional resilience.
 Most careers and vocations involve working with people which means the possibilities of where a Psychology degree can take you are endless.
-The Psychology program aims to produce students who are engaged citizens active in serving their communities.
-The program emphasizes a Biblical perspective, integrates faith and learning, and provides students with opportunities for growth and leadership.
+The Psychology department aims to produce students who are engaged citizens active in serving their communities.
+The department emphasizes a Biblical perspective, integrates faith and learning, and provides students with opportunities for growth and leadership.

 Program Learning Outcomes